 Step 2: Complete an Approved 120-Hour Home Inspection Pre-Licensing Course

-Gold Coast School of Construction offers an approved 120-Hour Florida Home Inspection Pre-Licensing Course that is head-and-shoulders above the rest.
+Gold Coast School of Construction offers an approved 120-Hour Florida Home Inspection Course that is head-and-shoulders above the rest.
 The class is available on-campus or livestream via Zoom with a live instructor who is an experienced inspector and industry professional.

 If you really want to learn how to be a great home inspector, and not just satisfy the 120-hour requirement, this is the course for you.